vincent-zurczak/petals-se-client/README.md

 + The User Interface can be tested manually, without a running Petals server.

-Runing an Debugging the User Interface
+Running and Debugging the User Interface
 --------------------------------------

 Under *test/main/java*, in the package *org.ow2.petals.engine.client.swt.manual*, execute the class **Main**.